Avinash-Mahto/RAG/README.md

 pip install openai langchain tiktoken chromadb untructured

 # Create your own dataset under Directory , as I keep my custom data under directory - /mydata (directory name could be anything)
-if you have text data then use only "textloader", if you have pdf file, use pdfloader.
+if you have text data then use only "TextLoader", if you have pdf file, use pdfloader.